New mosquito type raises concern

 Scientists have identified a new class of mosquito.

+It is a subtype of Anopheles gambiae, the insect species responsible for most of the malaria transmission in Africa.
 Researchers tell Science magazine that this new mosquito appears to be very susceptible to the parasite that causes the disease - which raises concern.

 The type may have evaded classification until now because it rests away from human dwellings where most scientific collections tend to be made.